roatienza/Deep-Learning-Experiments/README.md

 # Deep Learning Lecture Notes and Experiments
 ### Code samples have links to other repo that I maintain ([Advanced Deep Learning with Keras](https://github.com/PacktPublishing/Advanced-Deep-Learning-with-Keras) book) or contribute ([Keras](https://github.com/keras-team/keras))

+## 2022 Version
+Welcome to the 2022 version of Deep Learning course.
+We made major changes in the coverage and delivery of this course to reflect the recent advances in the field.

+What is new in 2022 version:

+1) Emphasis on tools to use and deploy deep learning models.
+In the past, we learn how to build and train models to perform certain tasks.
+However, often times we want to use a pre-trained model for immediate deployment. testing or demonstration.
+Hence, we will use tools such as `huggingface`, `gradio` and `streamlit` in our discussions.

+2) Emphasis on understanding deep learning building blocks.
+The ability to build, train and test models is important.
+However, when we want to optimize and deploy a deep learning model on a new hardware or run it on production, we need an in-depth understanding of the code implementation of our algorithms.
+Hence, there will be emphasis on low-level algorithms and their code implementations.

+3) Emphasis on practical applications.
+Deep learning can do a lot more than recognition.
+Hence, we will highlight practical applications in vision (detection, segmentation), speech (ASR, TTS) and text (sentiment, summarization).

+4) Various levels of abstraction.
+We will present deep learning concepts from low-level `numpy` and `einops`, to mid-level framework such as PyTorch, and to high-level APIs such as `huggingface`, `gradio` and `streamlit`.
+This enables us to use deep learning principles depending on the problem constraints.

+5) Emphasis on individual presentation of assignments, machine exercises and projects.
+Online learning is hard.
+To maximize student learning, this course focuses on exchange of ideas to ensure individual student progress.

+Tentative syllabus:
+1. Deep learning tools - Python, Numpy, Einops, PyTorch, PyTorch Lighting, HuggingFace, Gradio, Streamlit, Colab, Deepnote, Kaggle
+2. Datasets - collection, labelling, loading, splitting, feeding
+3. Supervised Learning
+4. Building blocks - MLPs, CNNs, RNNs, Transformers
+5. Optimization and Regularization
+6. Unsupervised Learning
+7. AutoEncoders and Variational AutoEncoders
+8. Practical Applications

 ## 2020 Version

 So much have changed since this course was offerred.
 Hence, it is time to revise.
 I will keep the original lecture notes at the bottom.
 They will no longer be maintained.
 I am introducing 2020 version.
 Big changes that will happen are as follows: